jfalxa/pfft/packages/pfft-preset-react-app/template/README.md

 ## Scripts

-- `npm start` to start dev server
+- `yarn start` to start dev server
-- `npm run build` to compile JS and CSS to the `dist/` dir
+- `yarn build` to compile JS and CSS to the `public/` dir so you can deploy it
-- `npm test` to run tests with mocha
+- `yarn test` to run tests with ava
-- `npm run lint` to lint your code with eslint and stylelint
+- `yarn coverage` to run tests with coverage reports
+- `yarn run clean` to remove previous build results